wp-plugins/flash-gallery/readme.txt

 You'd get three albums, "First Album" would get the first 50 images of the post, "Second" would display the next 25 and "Third" would display the last 25.

-All the regular `[gallery]` parameters still apply, and you've got these extra to play with:
+All the regular `[gallery]` parameters still apply ('cept for columns), and you've got these extra to play with:

 * 	`cats = "Album1_12 % Album2_33 % Album3_66"`: **deprecated since 1.3, use `albums` instead**
 *	`albums = "Title1_10 % Another Title_20"`: *two albums, and their image count*